 FITRON ONE FIVE FOUR “Black Knights” (VF-154)

 VF-154 is our up and coming squadron of Tomcat drivers who defend the fleet and theatres in which we operate by establishing unprecedented air superiority and dominance.
 In our implementation, the squadron is within Carrier Air Wing THREE and is stationed on CVN-77 George H. W. Bush.
-It is currently led by Commander S. “Icekiller” Clark and is the only F-14B Tomcat squadron within the unit.
+It is currently led by Captain S. “Icekiller” Clark and is the only F-14B Tomcat squadron within the unit.

 STRKFITRON ONE ZERO THREE “Jolly Rogers” (VFA-103)

 VFA-103 is our mainline squadron of F/A-18C drivers who train day in and day out on how to destroy key targets via deep strikes and act as key multirole assets within the fleet.
 In our implementation, the squadron is within Carrier Air Wing THREE and is stationed on CVN-77 George H. W. Bush.
 It is currently led by Lieutenant Commander J. “Misfit” Keene.

 Marine Fighter Attack Squadron 212 “Lancers” (VMFA-212)

 VMFA-212 is our marine squadron of F/A-18C drivers who specialize in the attack role within the F/A-18C.
 Due to the superfluous nature of Marine Naval Aviators, VMFA-212 is able to forward deploy with little to no infrastructure required and allow for even greater force projection in our combat theatres.
 In our implementation, the squadron is within Carrier Air Wing THREE and is stationed on CVN-77 George H. W. Bush.
 It is currently led by Lieutenant Colonel K. “Hook” Garcia.